Watchmaker Glossary

 Frequency

-Unit of measurement which translates the number of oscillations or vibrations per second and which is expressed in Hertz; it is generally supplemented, for clocks and balance-spring watches, by indicating the number of vibrations per hour (eg: 2.5 Hz = 18,000 vibrations per hour = 9,000 oscillations per hour).
+Unit of measurement which translates the number of oscillations or vibrations per second and which is expressed in Hertz; it is generally supplemented, for pendulums and sprung balance watches, by the indication of the number of vibrations per hour (eg: 2.5 Hz = 18,000 vibrations per hour = 9,000 oscillations per hour).

 Rocket

-Conical piece, connected to the barrel by a hose or by a chain, and intended to regulate the force of the spring.
+Conical shaped part, connected to the barrel by a hose or by a chain, and intended to regulate the force of the spring.

 G

-In watches equipped with a fusee, it is a small lever which, lifted by the chain, blocks the fusee at the end of winding.
+In watches equipped with a fusee, it is a small lever which, raised by the chain, blocks the fusee at the end of winding.
 The chain guard is a stopper.

-This designation, recently reserved for high-precision instruments used for the measurement and "conservation" of time, used to apply to any time instrument, such as clepsydra, hourglass, sundial, etc.
+This name, recently reserved for high-precision instruments used for the measurement and "conservation" of time, formerly applied to any time instrument, such as clepsydra, hourglass, sundial, etc.

 Ice

-Thin sheet of glass or a transparent synthetic product, which protects the dial of the watch, clocks, etc.
+Thin plate of glass or a transparent synthetic product, which protects the dial of the watch, clocks, etc.

-Style whose shadow is projected on a sundial.
+Style in which the shadow is projected on a sundial.

-In chiming watches, these are metal blades, usually steel, arranged around the movement and on which the hammers strike.
-Gongs replaced gongs in chiming watches at the end of the 19th century, which made it possible to produce flatter watches.
+In striking watches, these are metal blades, generally steel, arranged around the movement and on which the hammers strike.
+Gongs replaced gongs in striking watches at the end of the 19th century, which made it possible to make flatter watches.

 Grill